top of page

 HBSc.
 Student (2021–Present)

-Summer Undergraduate Research Opportunity Award Student
+Undergraduate Research Opportunity Program (UROP) student

 David Badillo.jpg